Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Introduction

 From a perched position, an MAV could perform a useful task, e.g. collect visual data, while consuming only minimal amounts of power.
 While not actually increasing flight endurance, perching capabilities both allow MAVs to perform longer observation-based tasks and enhance their versatility by enabling them to take off and land on different types of structures.
 Perching would, therefore, also be highly useful for FWMAVs, taking them a step closer to real-world applicability.
 However, perching with FWMAVs is particularly hard due to these vehicles' high complexity, small size, and low weight.

 Only recently, a small number of studies have considered the challenge of perching with flapping-wing robots~\citep{Broers2022, Gomez2020, Graule2016, Zufferey2022}. \citet{Graule2016} achieved perching and take-off utilising an active electro-adhesive pad on a tethered small-insect scale flapping-wing robot.
 The robot, with its attachment pads, weighed 100\,mg and was able to attach to flat undersides of different materials. \citet{Gomez2020} developed a shape memory alloy (SMA) activated grasping mechanism for integration onto larger FWMAVs.
-They demonstrated gripping and static perching capabilities, as well as take-off from a perched position; however, free-flight perching was not achieved. \citet{Zufferey2022} recently proposed the first successful active-passive perching system for a larger, tailed FWMAV weighing 700\,g.
+They demonstrated gripping and static perching capabilities, as well as take-off from a perched position; however, free-flight perching was not achieved. \citet{Zufferey2022} recently proposed the first successful active-passive perching system, weighing 184\,g for a larger, tailed FWMAV weighing 700\,g in total.
 It utilises an actuated leg with an attached bistable claw mechanism that passively closes upon contact with a circular branch; resetting the mechanism is realised via a DC motor and completed within 20~seconds.
 However, a take-off sequence hasn't been implemented. \citep{Zufferey2022}

-Perching, therefore, has been achieved under certain constraints in the ultra-small and large size class, leaving a gap for the highly interesting and widely studied category of small- to medium-sized FWMAVs.
+Perching, therefore, has been achieved under certain constraints in the ultra-small and large size classes, leaving a gap for the highly interesting and widely studied category of small- to medium-sized FWMAVs.
+This area is particularly challenging as it cannot rely on the different physical conditions that allow for, e.g. adhesive perching at ultra-light sizes, while still being severely weight-constrained to not be able to integrate powerful actuators or actively maintain its perch due to battery limitations.
 Additionally and importantly for real-life applications, the full free-flight perching manoeuvre cycle of at-will repeatable landing, perching and take-off has seldom been demonstrated.
-The flapping-wing robot by \citet{Graule2016}, for instance, represents a successful candidate.
-However, their approach only physically works for ultralight FWMAVs.
+The ultralight flapping-wing robot by \citet{Graule2016}, for instance, represents a successful candidate.

 Even in the more extensively studied field of multirotor and fixed-wing aerial robots, only a few were able to demonstrate the required full capabilities.
 From the previously mentioned examples, \citet{Popek2018} only demonstrated the landing, while \citet{Sato2021} achieved repeated landing and take-off, however, utilising a simpler, solely passive attachment design.